 - .NET version 4.5.2 or newer is required.

-- Port 443 TCP (SSL/HTTPS) should be open outbound on all workstations where the add-in is installed so it can connect to our servers.
+- Port 443 TCP (SSL/HTTPS) should be open outbound for SSL/HTTPS connections to training.knowbe4.com or eu.knowbe4.com on all workstations where the add-in is installed.

-- Administrative rights to install software on the workstation.
+- You must have administrative rights to install software on the workstation.

 - PhishAlert.msi file (download)

-There are three installation methods for the Phish Alert Button (PAB) in Outlook:
+There are three installation methods for the PAB in Outlook Client:

-Step 2: Enter your License Key.
-This information can be found in your Account Settings.
+- Enter your License Key found in your Account Settings.

-Step 4: Select the installation folder for the Phish Alert and click the "Next" button.
+- Select the installation folder for the Phish Alert and click the Next button.

-Step 5: To confirm installation, click the "Next" button.
+- To confirm the installation, click the Next button.

-Step 6: Your Phish Alert installation is complete.
-Click the "Close" button.
+- Your PAB installation is complete.
+Click the Close button.

-The command-line installation method allows the Phish Alert add-in to be installed using standard msiexec installation procedures and can be deployed organization-wide using Group Policy.
+The Command-line installation method allows the PAB add-in to be installed using standard msiexec installation procedures and can be deployed organization-wide using Group Policy.

 msiexec /quiet /i PhishAlert.msi LicenseKey=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX ALLUSERS=1

 This is an example License Key.
-You can find your License Key under your account settings.
+You can find your License Key in your KnowBe4 account settings.

 msiexec /x PhishAlert.msi

-Step 1: Create a shared folder on a server (read-only for Domain Computers).
-Example:
+- Create a shared folder on a server (read-only for Domain Computers):

 This is a startup script, so it will run as the system account.
-Make sure Domain Computers have access to the shared folder you create.
+Make sure Domain Computers have access to the shared folder you created to deploy the add-in.

 copy \\server\deploy\PhishAlert.msi C:\